bouncingleaf/flashcards/README.md

 * Click on the Status to toggle between Active and Inactive.
 * Click on the Practice button to practice the deck.
 This works for active decks only.

+## Accessing the JSON and XML APIs

+You can set Accept
+Example: localhost:5000/user/5b70a501dce1c52af0f06565

 ## How card review works